krakend/krakend-documentation/v1.3/service-settings/TLS.md

 Plus these optional:

 - `disabled` (boolean): A temporary flag to disable TLS (e.g: while in development)
+- `enable_mtls` (boolean): Whether to enable or not Mutual Authentication.
+When mTLS is enabled, **all KrakenD endpoints** require clients to provide a known client-side X.509 authentication certificate.
+KrakenD relies on the system's CA to validate certificates.
+See [Mutual Authentication](/docs/authorization/mutual-authentication/)
 - `min_version` (string): Minimum TLS version (one of `SSL3.0`, `TLS10`, `TLS11` or `TLS12`)
 - `max_version` (string): Maximum TLS version (one of `SSL3.0`, `TLS10`, `TLS11` or `TLS12`)
 - `curve_preferences` (integer array): The list of all the identifiers for the curve preferences (use `23` for CurveP256, `24` for CurveP384 or `25` for CurveP521)